HOPLAB-LBP/hoplab-wiki/README.md

 ## How to Contribute - Advanced Workflow

+NOTE: although all the info above is correct, some actions in this workflow can have disruptive or unwanted consequences.
+Until we fix this, avoid this workflow if you are not familiar with git.

-The preferred way to contribute, but it requires some familiarity wit git and Python.
+~~The preferred way to contribute, but~~ it requires some familiarity wit git and Python.
 Here's a step-by-step guide that includes forking the repository, making and testing changes locally, and then submitting those changes for review through a pull request.

 ### Step 1: Forking the Repository